WorldFamousElectronics/PulseSensorAmped_2_Sensors/README.md

 ## Connect To Pulse Sensor Processing Visualzer:

-You can visualize the Pulse Sensor data with the Arduino Serial Plotter or a modified version of our Pulse Sensor Processing Visualizer, found in this repo.
+You can visualize the Pulse Sensor data with a modified version of our Pulse Sensor Processing Visualizer, found in this repo.
 In order to view the data from two Pulse Sensors with our modified Processing Visualizer, first download this repository.
 When the download is complete, move the file `PulseSensorAmped_2_Sensors_1.5.0` and all of it's contents into your `Documents/Arduino` folder.
 Then, move the file `PulseSensorAmpd_Processing_2_Sensors` and all of it's contents into your `Documents/Processing` folder.
-If you don't already have Processing on your computer, go to the [Processing website](www.processing.org) and download the latest version.
+If you don't already have Processing on your computer, go to the [Processing website](http://www.processing.org) and download the latest version.
 Then come back here.

 Next, connect the Pulse Sensors to your Arduino UNO like so: